Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments Results

 Infinity Search offers a configurable trade-off between query throughput and recall.
-To assess its competitiveness against state-of-the-art ANN methods, we evaluated it within the ANN-Benchmarks framework \cite{DBLP:journals/corr/abs-1807-05614}.
-We ran experiments on three datasets provided by the library and compared against a wide set of algorithms chosen for their balance of speed, accuracy, and open-source availability.
+To assess its competitiveness against modern ANN methods, we evaluated it within the ANN-Benchmarks framework \citep{DBLP:journals/corr/abs-1807-05614} with batch mode and allowing parallelization.
+The analysis was lmited to 10k points due to computational limitations .
+We ran experiments on five datasets provided by the library and compared against a wide set of algorithms chosen for their balance of speed, accuracy, and open-source availability.

 In both theoretical analysis and empirical benchmarks, Infinity Search consistently accelerates nearest‐neighbor queries across all tested dissimilarities.
-On moderate‐dimensional datasets such as Fashion‐MNIST (Figure~\ref{app:bench1}) and GIST (Figure~\ref{app:bench2}), it delivers a clear speedup by, in some cases, sacrificing perfect accuracy.
-Remarkably, on the high‐dimensional Kosarak dataset—with Jaccard dissimilarity—Infinity Search outperforms competing methods by an even wider margin (Figure~\ref{app:bench3}).
+On moderate‐dimensional datasets such as Fashion‐MNIST and GIST (Figure~\ref{app:ann-best-recall-qps}), it delivers a clear speedup by, in some cases, sacrificing perfect accuracy.
+Remarkably, on the high‐dimensional Kosarak dataset—with Jaccard dissimilarity—Infinity Search outperforms competing methods by an even wider margin.
 This supports the flexibility of the method when less popular dissimilarities are required.

 Across all datasets, it offers a favorable speed–accuracy trade‐off for the $k=1$ nearest‐neighbor task.
-For larger neighborhood sizes ($k \in \{5,10\}$), the increased comparison overhead prevents it from always leading in Rank Order; nevertheless, its performance remains competitive.
+For larger neighborhood sizes ($k \in \{5,10\}$), the increased comparison overhead prevents it from always leading in Recall@k; nevertheless, its performance remains competitive.
 Note that, since $n = 10{,}000$ in these experiments, modest rank‐order errors at extreme speeds still correspond to few misplaced neighbors.

-Overall, Infinity Search is a viable alternative when rapid retrieval is required or non‐Euclidean or less structured similarity are used.
+Overall, Infinity Search is a viable alternative when fast retrieval is required or non‐Euclidean or less structured similarity are used.